abkokocinska/Audio_Devices/README.md

 2. A Dynamic Compressor that can be used as an audio device  (VST?
 Still thinking about this)
 3. Reaper or Pro Tools Automation Tool

+For context I am debugging and refining whatever I post, open for structural feedback.

 Stay tuned for some exciting learning and the description of what I have made.
 Thanks!